Why is Branding Important?

 Whether helping a client develop a new brand, helping them expand an existing one across surfaces and new projects, or engaging in complete rebranding, we apply these principles to help them best speak to that target customer and differentiate themselves in their market.

-When helping develop a new brand, we first consult with a client to chart their target customer, the values they want to communicate, what platforms they’ll communicate on, discuss their competition and market, and how they can measure brand awareness.
+When helping develop a new brand, after receiving a branding rfp or phone call, we first consult with a client to chart their target customer, the values they want to communicate, what platforms they’ll communicate on, discuss their competition and market, and how they can measure brand awareness.
 We then use this in-depth consultation and planning to prepare a brief deck, showing clients brand logos and language we feel are relevant to their specific brand’s needs.
 After sign-off, we prepare a prototype logo and visual language treatment, expand and revise it based on client input, and eventually create a brand manual.
 This brand manual documents the new brand’s values, goals, logos, text, and how to use them and provides examples of how the brand language can be applied and best used.
 A company’s internal design and communications department, contractors, or DAVID can use this brand manual.MARKET, as we often partner with clients to offer long-term support and to build out that brand across surfaces.